 Header rows and columns (if any) appear at the top and left side of the table.
-They usually have a different background colour from the body rows and they’re typically used to identify what the row or column contains.
+They usually have a different background colour to the body rows, and they’re typically used to identify what the row or column contains.
 Data in header cells isn’t used in calculations, but the text in a header cell can be used in formulas to refer to the entire row or column.
 A table can have up to five header rows and five header columns.

 You can freeze (or lock) header rows and columns so that they’re always visible when you scroll the spreadsheet.

 Footer rows (if any) appear at the bottom of a table.
 A table can have up to five footer rows.

 Click the table.